RetroHaven/Pickup/README.md

-# Spawner Pickup
+# Pickup
-This plugin allows a player mine a monster spawner with a golden pickaxe and be able to set what the spawners spawn.
+This plugin allows a player mine unotainable blocks (Ice, Grass, Glass etc...)

-# Commands
+# Spawner Commands
 `/setspawner <mob>`

 `/spawnerchange <mob> <player> (Groups with the spawnerpickup.setspawner.others permission can do this command)`

-# Permissions
+# Spawner Permissions
 `spawnerpickup.use (Use for the mining of the spawner)`

 `spawnerpickup.setspawner (Use for the /setspawner command)`